-Upland Hills Health provides an environment that allows flexibility in visitor numbers and hours of visitation.
-At the same time, we need to control the spread of infectious diseases and maintain a restful atmosphere.
+Upland Hills Health, Inc. provides an environment which allows flexibility in visitor numbers and hours of visitation.
+At the same time, we need to control the spread of infectious diseases and maintain a restful atmosphere

-Upland Hills Health recognizes patient visitation rights, including:
+Upland Hills Health, Inc. recognizes patient visitation rights, including: